 Coronavirus Job Retention Scheme update

-Further to the Chancellor's announcement made on 17 December 2020, the Coronavirus Job Retention Scheme (CJRS) will be extended until April 2021.
+The Chancellor’s headline announcement from today’s Budget regarding the Coronavirus Job Retention Scheme (CJRS) is that it will be extended until September 2021.

 Whilst we are awaiting the publication of the updated Treasury Direction, the following details concerning how the CJRS will be applied have been published by HM Revenue & Customs (HMRC):

-- The employer will be responsible for paying National Insurance and pension contributions.
+- The employer will remain responsible for paying National Insurance and pension contributions.

 Who is eligible?